HealthHackAu2020/CryoFilter/README.md

   ![pca](https://github.com/HealthHackAu2020/CryoFilter/blob/master/figures/pca_plot_squared.png?raw=true)

 - Now we just need to figure out the decision boundary to do classification.
+- Tried clustering.
+See if its possible to discriminate in an unsupervised way.
+No dice, 50/50 labeling accuracy.

+Day 2, Sat Evening
+- Ensemble of a roberts filter + conv net the PCA method we get an AUC 0.8!

+Next Ideas, not in any particular order:
+- Swap GBM for a NN predictor for the PCA feature.
+Can build PCA with full dataset.
+- Revisit VAE.
+Can we use the full dataset for VAE.
+- Try embedding the PCA before the linear layer of the conv net. imag -> conv then conv+pca to linear.
+- We need need to reconsider where we want to be on the ROC curve, in this problem we care a lot more about true positives than anything else.
+Eg. 3mil picked images, need 400k samples to make 3d images, its best to have high quality particles rather than lots of particles.
+- Our accuracy is could better than we think, the data we are using to test is from a preprocessed subset of the raw data.
+The original dataset will have many more bad images.
+So if we look at the original dataset (and our tn doesn't change) we should have much higher accuracy.
+It is possible that the tn rate could go up because there could be 'bad' particle types that our classifier will not have seen before.
+(Related question: How would we go about training the model if we don't have preprocessed micrographs?)
+- Go back to the original start of their processing pipeline, get raw data from the autopicker.
+- We haven't done any Data augmentation.
+This should get us even better results.

 - Using a [roberts filter](http://man.hubwiz.com/docset/Scikit-image.docset/Contents/Resources/Documents/api/skimage.filters.html#skimage.filters.roberts) on the